NatureHot SpringsRelaxation in Nature: Hrunalaug Hot Spring Adventure

 What To Bring?

 Being prepared is the key to a successful day trip.
 Luckily you do not need too many things when visiting this hot spring, since it is easily accessible.
-First and foremost, don’t forget your swimsuit and plan to have it on under your clothes.
+First and foremost, don’t forget your swimsuit.
+There is a changing room in the area.

 A towel is a must-have because you will be quite cold once you get out of the spring.
 You could also use a bathing cap so your hair doesn’t get wet.
 Flip-flops and sandals can be a great option if you don’t want to slide your hiking boots back on just yet.